Man pleads guilty in killing, will avoid death penalty

 "This is an incredibly solemn day," she said.
 "This is not a good ending.
 And there was never going to be good ending to this case because Terry King died in a brutal way, a terrifying way, a senseless way and her family is suffering unspeakable grief and they have for 18 years and they will continue to suffer unspeakable grief."

 Prosecutors say that on Nov.
 27, 2000, Fell, now 38, and friend Robert Lee killed Fell's mother and her friend in a Rutland apartment.
-Fell and Lee then abducted Terry King as she arrived for work at a Rutland supermarket because they wanted her car to escape Vermont.
+Fell and Lee then abducted Terry King, a 53-year-old North Clarendon grandmother, as she arrived early in the morning for work at a Rutland supermarket because they wanted her car to escape Vermont.
 King was beaten to death later that day by the side of the road in New York state.

 Lee hanged himself in prison in 2001.

 U.S. District Court Judge Geoffrey Crawford said the crime was one of most serious in Vermont in decades.
 The kidnapping and killing of King "was an act of great cruelty and brutality," he said.
-A life sentence without the possibility of release "provides just punishment even for crimes as brutal and unjustifiable as these," he said.
+A life sentence without the possibility of release "provides just punishment even for crimes as brutal and unjustifiable as these," he said, adding that the sentence is consistent with Vermont's longstanding sentencing practices and "our community values."

-Fell was previously convicted in 2005 and sentenced to death under federal law, but the conviction and sentence were thrown out because of juror misconduct.
+Fell was previously convicted in 2005 and sentenced to death, but the conviction and sentence were thrown out because of juror misconduct.
+Vermont has no state death penalty, but Fell was charged and tried under federal law.

 Fell's agreement to a plea deal came as he faced a retrial in the death penalty case.

-Note: This story has been corrected to remove an incorrect phrase from the last quotation.